danzek/annotationis/Operating Systems/Windows/BITS.md

 You can also use `-Source` and `-Destination` parameters and/or use the `-TransferType` parameter to use another transfer job type.
 [See "Using Windows PowerShell to Create BITS Transfer Jobs"](https://msdn.microsoft.com/en-us/library/windows/desktop/ee663885(v=vs.85).aspx) for many more examples.

+The BITS interface allows transfer policy settings to be specified such as avoiding downloads over metered connections via [flags in the `BITS_COST_STATE` enum.](https://msdn.microsoft.com/en-us/library/windows/desktop/mt595901(v=vs.85).aspx) While this makes sense to avoid making a user pay for downloads where bandwidth is expensive, this could also be abused by malware.
+For instance, policy for a network (that has a firewall, IDS, other monitoring, etc.) could be set to say that it is a metered network, and thus the malware could avoid download activity while connected to that network.

 ## Queue Manager

 BITS can create Queue Manager files that track transfers (I've observed this on Windows 7).
 These files are typically saved with a `.dat` extension to:

     %%ALLUSERSPROFILE%%\Microsoft\Network\Downloader

-For instance, `qmgr0.dat`, `qmgr1.dat`, and so on.
+Typically `qmgr0.dat` and `qmgr1.dat`.
 You can also view current transfers on a live system using PowerShell with admin privileges:

     Get-BitsTransfer -AllUsers